elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Index templates in elasticsearch not selecting the correct ilm policies.
 - New index patterns in Kibana that matches new inices.
+- Harbor init not completing in time for tests.

 ### Removed